umardx/fping/README.md

-# infping
+# fping Monitoring with Infping/InfluxDB/Grafana + Daemon SystemD
-Parse fping output, store result in influxdb 0.9
+Parse fping output, store result in influxdb 0.9, and visualizing with grafana.